Ganesh6929/Automated-Market-Maker-with-Customizable-Fee-Structures/README.md

-# Automated Market Maker with Customizable Fee Structures
+un jb# Automated Market Maker with Customizable Fee Structures

 ## Project Description

 This project implements a simplified Automated Market Maker (AMM) smart contract that allows users to create liquidity pools for token pairs, add liquidity, and perform swaps.
 Each pool can have a customizable fee structure, enabling a flexible approach to incentivizing liquidity providers.
-Its are workable or most expensive , its uses all of the above.
+Its are workable or most expensive...

 ## Project Vision